MCP 101: Build Your First MCP Server and Connect Claude to Any API (Step-by-Step)

 You now know what MCP is, how it works, and how to build and connect your first server.
 The next step is connecting multiple servers together and building agents that use several tools in a single reasoning chain.

-Recommended next courses:
+Recommended next reads:

 If you want to go further — with hands-on sessions, working code, and a community of builders: